TimeSuite: Improving MLLMs for Long Video Understanding via Grounded Tuning: Experiments

 \textbf{Long Video QA. } We use Egoschema \citep{egoschema} and VideoMME \citep{videomme} to evaluate the long video capabilities of VideoChat-T. In conjunction with our proposed architectural improvements, we incremental fine-tune VideoChat2 using only 432K data points.
 VideoChat-T demonstrates outstanding performance on the Egoschema, achieving an accuracy of 68.4\% on the test subset and 60.0\% on the entire test set.
 Compared to VideoChat2, VideoChat-T obtains improvements of 4.8\% and 5.6\% on the subset and the full test set, respectively.
 Additionally, for the VideoMME benchmark, VideoChat-T achieves an accuracy of 46.3\% by solely analyzing the visual content without using subtitles, representing a 6.8\% improvement over VideoChat2.
 On the long video data division of VideoMME, VideoChat-T achieves an accuracy of 41.9\%, which is an 8.7\% improvement compared to VideoChat2.
 The upgraded VideoChat-T demonstrated significant performance improvements on long video QA benchmarks.
 This indicates the potential of leveraging grounding-centric video tasks to enhance the temporal awareness of MLLMs, thereby further improving long video understanding capabilities.

 \textbf{Short Video QA. } We use MVBench \citep{mvbench} to evaluate the general short video understanding capabilities of VideoChat-T. VideoChat-T achieves an overall average accuracy of 59.9\% on MVBench, which is a 0.5\% decrease compared to VideoChat2.
 It is important to note that achieving minimal performance loss is a challenging task.
-According to previous experiences in the field of incremental learning \citep{incremental}, models inevitably forget old knowledge while learning new knowledge, necessitating specific research to deal with catastrophic forgetting.
+According to previous experiences in the field of incremental learning \citep{incremental}, models inevitably forget old knowledge while learning new knowledge.
 VideoChat2 is fine-tuned with 2M data, whereas VideoChat-T is fine-tuned with only 432K data, where 349K annotations are temporal grounding centric, resulting in only a 0.5\% accuracy loss.
 Previous temporal MLLMs like TimeChat~\citep{timechat}, although achieving strong temporal localization capabilities, yield much weaker general video QA capability, with an accuracy of only 38.5\% on MVBench.
 This demonstrates that the design of our TimeSuite enhances new capabilities for the model while still preserving the original general video understanding capabilities.
+For a detailed analysis of the performance degradation of MVBench, please refer to Appendix \ref{app:Extra ablation}.2.